cncf/tag-env-sustainability/CONTRIBUTING/pull-request-review.md

 ### Favorable review

-A favorable review is determined by the contents of the PR complying with the contributing guide, the writing style, and agreement the contents align with the WG's goals, objectives, and scope.
-It is anticipated that PRs submitted, with the exception of spelling and grammar changes, have been discussed with members of the WG via slack or issues.
+A favorable review is determined by the contents of the PR complying with the contributing guide, the writing style, and agreement the contents align with the TAG's goals, objectives, and scope.
+It is anticipated that PRs submitted, with the exception of spelling and grammar changes, have been discussed with members of the TAG via slack or issues.

 #### Nits